nicholasfeero/nicholasfeero.github.io/README.md

 # Hello!
 My name is Nicholas Feero.
-I'm currently a student at Southern New Hampshire University, and this is my ePortfolio showcasing my skills and abilities in computer science.

-Initial Artifact Code Review: https://youtu.be/GbcLJzQN2Fo
+This is the main branch of my GitHub repository for my GitHub Pages website.

+If you would like to navigate to a specific artifact, please select the appropriate branch through the branch dropdown menu.
+If you would like to navigate to my GitHub Pages website, please enter the repository name (nicholasfeero.github.io) in your browser's URL search bar.

+Thank you for viewing my work!